leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 {{#example_out Examples/Intro.lean div}}
 ```
 This message means that `div` requires a manual proof of termination.
-This topic will be explored in a later chapter.
+This topic is explored in [the final chapter](../programs-proofs.md).